 Because of the fact that anything and everything can be sold online these days, it may be a lot more difficult to tell fact from fiction–especially if the way a product is advertised seems too good to be true.
-This is especially the case when it comes to products that can promise some sort of medical miracle, like curing the common cold.
+This is especially the case when it comes to products that can promise some sort of medical miracle, like preventing or curing the common cold.
 In a pandemic-ridden world such as ours, who won’t want to invest in something as revolutionary as Copper Zap seems to be?
-Not only does it claim to shield its consumers from the cold virus, but it also comes in an extremely portable package as well.
+Not only does it claim to shield its consumers from viruses and bacteria that can cause colds, flu, sinus trouble, cold sores or fever blisters, nighttime stuffiness or congestion, and other respiratory problems, but it also comes in an extremely portable package as well.

-However, the product is definitely more than meets the eye, and, upon further investigation and research, it may not be all that it’s cut out to be.
+However, there is more to this product than meets the eye, and, upon further investigation and research, it may not be all that it’s cut out to be.
 Read on and you will see exactly what we mean.

 We will be covering the following topics: